 At our team meetings, I had discussions with a selected group of employees from different departments to discuss how they saw the company and what they would like to see reflected on the site.

 We brainstormed, white boarded ideas, and came up with a direction we were all happy with.
 My conversations with the employees added to my understanding, since these employees were also customers.

 Conveying fun without being fake?

-When I felt I had enough information, I began making sketches of numerous concepts which grew into interesting layouts.
+When I felt I had enough information, I began making sketches of many concepts which grew into interesting layouts.